Comprehensive Estate Planning Services

 Advance medical directive: This is a combination of a living will and health care power of attorney.
 I will help you determine whether this is the right choice for you based on your individual decisions about your care.

 In addition to doing your own estate planning, you may need to take care of someone who can no longer take care of himself or herself.
 Perhaps you have an aging parent suffering from Alzheimer’s or dementia.
 Maybe you have an adult child with special needs whom you will continue to care for.
 In such cases, I can help you petition the court for the legal authority required to make important decisions on your loved one’s behalf.

 Have More Questions About Estate Planning?
 Contact My Firm For Answers.

-With offices in Aldie and Herndon, Joseph H. Beale, Attorney At Law, PLLC, serves clients throughout northern Virginia and Washington, D.C.
-To discuss your estate planning needs with an experienced lawyer, call me at 571-335-1831.
+With offices in Aldie and Herndon, Joseph H. Beale, Attorney At Law, PLLC, serves clients throughout Northern Virginia and Washington, D.C.
+To discuss your estate planning needs with an experienced lawyer, call me at 571-335-3735.
 You can also fill out this convenient online contact form.